 The DES Algorithm required a security provider in order to work.
 Security managers would choose the right security provider on the basis of the language used such as Python, C, or Java.

-After the security provider was added, the key generator would generate a random key and begin the process of encryption.
-The DES would also test the generated encryption for vulnerabilities, and then implement it in the network.
+After adding the security provider, the key generator would generate a random key and initiate the encryption process.
+The DES would also test the generated encryption for vulnerabilities and then implement it in the network.

 While the simple fact that DES used symmetric encryption is enough to declare it unsafe, it was considered as such even before asymmetric encryption methods were invented.

 The primary flaw that made professionals doubt the safety of the DES algorithm was the fact that it used a 56-bit key.
-Using basic permutation, you can calculate the possible keys that can be generated using 56-bits and this number was close to 72 quadrillion.
+By applying basic permutation, one could calculate the possible keys that could be generated using 56 bits, resulting in a number close to 72 quadrillion.

 While the number seems incredible, with the power of modern machines, a dedicated attacker can crack the key.
-Moreover, there were rumors of the National Security Agency (NSA) getting involved to make the algorithm weaker and more unsecure for the purposes of mass surveillance.
+Furthermore, rumors circulated regarding the involvement of the National Security Agency (NSA) in weakening and compromising the algorithm to enhance mass surveillance capabilities and reduce its security.

 In modern network security, the AES standard has completely replaced DES for providing our security.
 Here are some major differences between the two: